Consumer Proposal Myths Debunked

 Myth 2: “My credit will never recover.”

 A consumer proposal does affect your credit, but not permanently.
 Your score improves as soon as your finances stabilize.
+Learn more in our full article on credit score recovery after a consumer proposal.

 Recovery happens because the proposal: